DaDa art movement: history, meaning, definitions & artists ideas of Dadaism

-DADA / Dadaism was the art movement of revolting Dadaist artists and thier provocative art, which started during World War 1.
+DaDa / Dadaism, explained in short art quotes.
+It was the art movement by revolting Dadaist artists and their provocative art, which started during World War 1.
 Dada peaked from 1916 to 1920 in Berlin Paris, Geneve.
-Bendien gives the definition of Dadaism as a new art style that despised and ridiculed ruling society without becoming aserious and theoretical art movement.
+Jacob Bendien explains here Dada & Dadaism as a new art style that despised and ridiculed ruling society without becoming a serious and theoretical art movement.
 The meaning and origin of Dada history was to criticize dominant culture fundamentally by making fun out of everything.
 Bendien gives information about its Manifesto, theory, history and its strong impact on later Surrealism.
 Famous Dada artists were a.o.
 Hans / Jean Arp, Tzara, Marcel Duchamp, Paul Klee, Kurt Schwitters, Tzara, Theo van Doesburg, Heartsfield, George Grosz, Picabia, Man Ray and others.

 German DaDa poster, 1916

-DaDa art movement: meaning, definitions, ideas and history of Dadaism
+DaDa art movement explained in meaning, characteristics, ideas and the history of Dadaism

 - The Dada artist Kurt Schwitters wrote in the first edition of his magazine “Merz”: ‘We, members of the Dada movement, merely hold up a mirror to the times.’